kalaiosc/Stock-Market-Master/README.md

 ## Running the application locally

 There are several ways to run `Super Simple Stock Market` on your local machine.
-One way is to execute the `main` method in the `com.gbce.stock.market.StockMarketApplication` class from your IDE.
+One way is to execute the `main` method in the `com.nsebse.stock.market.StockMarketApplication` class from your IDE.

 - Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)